-Even if couples of different chart qualities do end up getting married, there will come a point where both separate when their paths and trajectories start to diverge and I have seen this countless times.
-It was never a relationship that is meant to last.
+Even if couples of different chart qualities end up getting married, there will come a point where both separate when their paths and trajectories start to diverge and I have seen this countless times.
+It was never a relationship that was meant to last.
 This can happen before an official marriage happens or after.

 One of the biggest and most important lessons I’ve learned in my life is that it’s OK to allow yourself to feel that pain and allow yourself to grief out of the love you have for yourself, but do not forget to take small steps to grow so that you can get that life you want.
-I’ve struggled with vulnerability for the longest time in my life especially when I’m a 6 foot 1 male, so there has always been this unhealthy belief that I need to be tough and emotionless, but trust me when I say it’s important for you to grief and love yourself a little.
+I’ve struggled with vulnerability for the longest time in my life, especially when I’m a 6 foot 1 male, so there has always been this unhealthy belief that I need to be tough and emotionless, but trust me when I say it’s essential for you to grief and love yourself a little.
 Toxic masculinity is not healthy and unfortunately, many men are brought up to believe that certain ways of being are considered desirable when it is not.

 There Is A Reason Why The Wealth Element Also Represents A Man’s Wife

 You might be thinking, does that mean only rich men will have good wives?
-That is NOT the point and a severe misunderstanding of Chinese metaphysics.
+That is NOT the point, and a severe misunderstanding of Chinese metaphysics.

 Remember, nothing is separate and independent of each other.
 Everything is interlinked.

-Using Chinese Metaphysics To Assess Quality Of One’s Marriage
+Assessing The Quality Of One’s Marriage BaZi